 When most people think about a healthy mouth, they think about the condition of the teeth.
 While healthy teeth are important, they are only a part of your oral health.
 Your periodontal, or gum, health is also a critical component.
 Healthy gum tissue sits snugly against your teeth, protecting the roots of your teeth from harmful oral bacteria.
 This tissue helps to hold your teeth secure, and in proper alignment.
 Healthy gums are also an integral component of a beautiful smile.
 Taking good care of your mouth is necessary for protecting not just the health of your teeth, but the health of your gums as well.
-Mark Romanelli DDS is here to help.
+Sienella Thomaszadeh, DDS is here to help.

 Gum Disease Treatment